-Robots have been around in one way or another even before popular 50’s sci-fi movies.
+Robots have been around in one way or another even before 50’s sci-fi movies made them popular.
 Since then robots have been evil villains in movies, lovable characters in TV shows, and even wise cracking comic relief in cartoons.
-The timeless robot costume is always a good choice whether you spend 2 days before Halloween spray painting cardboard boxes, or 5 months creating a giant handmade costume.
-We’ve gone ahead and gathered some robot costume ideas for you so you can get a better idea of what’s involved.
+The timeless robot costume is always a good choice whether you spend a day before Halloween spray painting cardboard boxes, or 5 months creating a giant handmade costume.
+We’ve gathered some awesome robot costume ideas to get your creative circuits flowing.

 Over at Instructables you can view how to make another giant robot costume, but this one is made of recycled materials.
 He built this one out of laundry detergent bottles, crutches, football shoulder pads, and lots of hot glue.
-Of course this one also takes some time and creative effort to come up with your own ideas of what can be recycled, painted, and glued onto you so you look like a robot.
+This style is our favorite because it really lets you flex your creativity to come up with your own ideas.
+You can recycle, paint, or glue on anything that feels robot-y to you.

 Here is a list of what’s most common for building your very own inexpensive robot costume: